Advertising vs. Marketing: What’s The Difference?

 - Public relations managers work to build and maintain positive public perceptions of an organization.
 They often forge relationships with members of the media to tell the organization’s story.

 - Sales managers work with the sales team to develop strategies and set goals for selling the company’s products or services.

-“Advertising is just one of the many tools we use to make marketing successful,” says Bob Clary, Director of Online Engagement at Intellibright.
+“Advertising is just one of the many tools we use to make marketing successful,” says Bob Clary, director of online engagement at Intellibright®.

 Common advertising job titles

 Advertising job titles will vary depending on the setting.
-Many advertising professionals work for agencies who serve multiple clients—and with that comes roles dedicated to managing multiple priorities.
+Many advertising professionals work for agencies that serve multiple clients—and with that comes roles dedicated to managing multiple priorities.
 That said, there’s still a fair share of advertising professionals working on internal “in-house” advertising teams.

 Here are just a few of the advertising job titles you may see in your job search:

 - Account representatives work in advertising agencies and serve as a go-between for clients and the creative teams that serve them.
-This requires a great sense for customer service and understanding of how to realistically accommodate client requests.
+This requires a great sense for customer service and an understanding of how to realistically accommodate client requests.

 - Graphic designers and art directors are the creatives who set visual layouts, choose typography, work with photographers and do just about everything else to make advertising look attractive.
 These professionals work closely with copywriters to maintain a cohesive look and feel.